 - Center classrooms with annual waivers will receive a reduced award amount.
 For FY25, the reduced amount is $3,250 quarterly.

-- Family Child Care/ Family Group Child Care programs with annual waivers are not eligible for assistant funding.
+- Family Child Care/ Family Group Child Care programs with annual waivers are not eligible for assistance funding.

 - The annual waiver option will be reviewed each fiscal year and programs will update the required documentation.